iguridi/paneles/README.md

 ```

 If all tests pass, there will be no output.
 If a test fails, an `AssertionError` will be raised with details about the failure.

+## Environment

+This was tested in a Macbook Air M3

+I used Python 3.9.6